Te Wānanga o Aotearoa: Wānanga in tertiary education

 In traditional times, whare wānanga were houses of higher learning dedicated to perpetuating knowledge.
-Attendance at whare wānanga was a great privilege, with stringent selection processes ensuring that only the most capable students were chosen to receive the knowledge that was to be shared.
+Attendance at whare wānanga was a privilege, with stringent selection processes ensuring that only the most capable students were chosen to receive the knowledge that was to be shared.
 In the modern context, wānanga retain their status as places of higher learning, alongside universities and polytechnics as recognised tertiary institutions in New Zealand.

 Te Wānanga o Aotearoa is one of three wānanga that have been given statutory recognition in New Zealand.
 The three wānanga are represented by the collective national association Te Tauihu o Ngā Wānanga.

-Te Wānanga o Aotearoa expresses āhuatanga Māori through the application of its guiding principles and through tikanga operating throughout the organisation in day-to-day activities. Āhuatanga Māori is also expressed through the actions of its staff members and through the programmes it delivers.
-Although operating within te ao Māori (the Māori sphere), Te Wānanga o Aotearoa is an inclusive organisation that welcomes all New Zealanders.
+Te Wānanga o Aotearoa expresses āhuatanga Māori through its guiding principles, tikanga, staff actions, and programmes.
+Although operating within te ao Māori (the Māori sphere), Te Wānanga o Aotearoa welcomes all New Zealanders.

 Curriculum

 Te Wānanga o Aotearoa delivers programmes from certificate through to masters level.
-Its programme portfolio has been developed over a number of years in consultation with iwi, industry, community and students.
-Te Wānanga o Aotearoa considers feedback from these groups in combination with the objectives of the Government's Tertiary Education Strategy, organisational objectives and constraints that impact on the organisation.
+Its programme portfolio has been developed over time in consultation with iwi, industry, community and students.
+Te Wānanga o Aotearoa considers feedback from these groups, the objectives of the Government's Tertiary Education Strategy, organisational objectives and constraints.

-A key objective is to eliminate, as much as possible, barriers that have previously prevented people from participating in tertiary education, including economic barriers, geographical barriers, barriers created by family and work commitments, and barriers created by previous negative experiences in the secondary and tertiary education systems.
-To eliminate these barriers, Te Wānanga o Aotearoa strives to keep fees to an absolute minimum, to maximise programme options and locations, to offer a range of flexible learning hours and to provide as much student support as possible.
-The resulting mix of programmes at each site represents a balance of these often competing objectives.
+A key objective is to remove barriers to tertiary education, including economic, geographical, family and work commitments, and previous negative experiences.
+To achieve this, Te Wānanga o Aotearoa minimises fees, maximises programme options and locations, offers flexible learning hours and provides student support.
+The resulting programme mix balances these objectives.